Open tickets in queue

 Step-by-Step Example

-Assess current situation
+Baseline the current situation

-Calculate burn metrics
+Calculate net burn rate

 Evaluate SLA compliance